Cannabinoid receptor 1: Spine

-Many of the documented analgesic effects of cannabinoids are based on the interaction of these compounds with CB1 receptors on spinal cord interneurons in the superficial levels of the dorsal horn, known for its role in nociceptive processing.
-In particular, the CB1 is heavily expressed in layers 1 and 2 of the spinal cord dorsal horn and in lamina 10 by the central canal.
+Many of the documented analgesic effects of cannabinoids are based on the interaction of these compounds with CB_{1} receptors on spinal cord interneurons in the superficial levels of the dorsal horn, known for its role in nociceptive processing.
+In particular, the CB_{1} is heavily expressed in layers 1 and 2 of the spinal cord dorsal horn and in lamina 10 by the central canal.
 Dorsal root ganglion also express these receptors, which target a variety of peripheral terminals involved in nociception.
 Signals on this track are also transmitted to the periaqueductal gray (PAG) of the midbrain.
 Endogenous cannabinoids are believed to exhibit an analgesic effect on these receptors by limiting both GABA and glutamate of PAG cells that relate to nociceptive input processing, a hypothesis consistent with the finding that anandamide release in the PAG is increased in response to pain-triggering stimuli.

 Other

 CB_{1} is expressed on several types of cells in pituitary gland, thyroid gland, and possibly in the adrenal gland.
-CB1 is also expressed in several cells relating to metabolism, such as fat cells, muscle cells, liver cells (and also in the endothelial cells, Kupffer cells and stellate cells of the liver), and in the digestive tract.
+CB_{1} is also expressed in several cells relating to metabolism, such as fat cells, muscle cells, liver cells (and also in the endothelial cells, Kupffer cells, and stellate cells of the liver), and in the digestive tract.
 It is also expressed in the lungs and the kidney.

-CB1 is present on Leydig cells and human sperms.
+CB_{1} is present on Leydig cells and human sperms.
 In females, it is present in the ovaries, oviducts myometrium, decidua, and placenta.
 It has also been implicated in the proper development of the embryo.

-CB1 is also expressed in the retina.
+CB_{1} is also expressed in the retina.
 In the retina, they are expressed in the photoreceptors, inner plexiform, outer plexiform, bipolar cells, ganglion cells, and retinal pigment epithelium cells.
 In the visual system, cannabinoids agonist induce a dose dependent modulation of calcium, chloride and potassium channels.
 This alters vertical transmission between photoreceptor, bipolar and ganglion cells.
 Altering vertical transmission in turn results in the way vision is perceived.